disconn3ct/device-type.myecobee/README.md

 My Ecobee Device:  Custom ecobee device to enable more smart thermostat's capabilities within SmartThings

-Author:             Yves Racine
+Original Author:             Yves Racine

-Date:               2014-03-31

 /*********************************************************************************************

  This is a fork of the original code, before the developer put it behind a pay-wall.
-(Note that it is still hosted on github, despite being commercial.)
 This fork is pushed back to before the project was changed.

+ So far, the bulk of the repository is unchanged. **WARNING**: The code cannot be used commercially, as required by the original author's license.
+(Kinda.)

-(As to why, I literally just bought an ecobee last week after seeing the support.
+ (As to why the fork, I literally just bought an ecobee last week after seeing the support.
 I haven't even had enough time using it to consider contributing.
-Had it been closed source already, I would not have changed thermostats to begin with.)
+Had it been closed source already, I would not have changed thermostats to begin with.
+Additionally, the working rewritten version does not exist, so the original author is asking for users to pay for a broken version and hope the fixes appear someday.)

+Note the [GitHub ToS](https://help.github.com/articles/github-terms-of-service/#f-copyright-and-content-ownership) explicitly permits this fork in paragraph F1.

 /*********************************************************************************************

 Setup time: about 5 minutes